alextudorpufi/fraxen-administrative/README.md

-Project: CV Automation & Executive Matching Engine Overview This Python project automates the creation of high-impact resumes and converts career data into usable assets.
-It is designed to extract value from profiles and intelligently pair business leaders.
+Project: <b>CV Automation & Executive Matching Engine </b><br>
+Overview: This Python project automates the creation of high-impact resumes and converts career data into usable assets. <br>It is designed to extract value from profiles and intelligently pair business leaders.

 Key Features